 It is a fierce and unapologetic piece, but is cleverly set apart from other contemporary narratives on domestic violence through its candid yet flowing creativity.
 As the word warrior herself told us: “having been a poet first, with short verse collections such as Touch and Ms. Militancy published before the marriage, due diligence was paid to the choice of words, metre and crafting the narrative.”
 This allows Meena’s story to be uniquely incisive: at once providing a valiant supplement to an existing gender critique.
 For example, one small line reads: ‘Lights, camera, action./Rolling, rolling, role-playing’.
 Immediately, we intuit the wider concept of a woman being scrutinised into her assigned place as well-behaved and submissive.
 Meena’s more objective role as the self-professed ‘writer as a young wife’ allows her to distance herself from her experience without losing any of the poignant clout.
 She also regains mastery over herself in the process.
 By claiming her destiny as a powerful writer, she reclaims her autonomy as a woman.

 Indeed, Meena also attributes the structural soundness with which she wrote, When I Hit You, to her first – literary - love of lyricism.
 Obviously poetry demands brevity, and Meena “has carried this into her long-verse writing”.
 Her first book after the marriage was The Gypsy Goddess.
-Using her signature fictional fire, she left exposed other social issues close to her heart: the inequality endured by the ‘Untouchable’ or Dalit community, with whom she identifies, and class and caste injustice.
+Using her signature fictional fire, she has left exposed other social issues close to her heart: the inequality endured by the ‘Untouchable’ or Dalit community, with whom she identifies, and class and caste injustice within the nation.
 Here, Meena’s particularly significant contribution to current feminism is precisely – contextually - identified.
-Not only does the writer show the agency of a woman who has successfully rebelled against her oppressor in When I Hit You, but also the full responsibility of the external body who has inflicted it.
-Yes, she shows the pain of her then husband’s aggressive undermining of her academic career and love of writing, and her connection to the community, but simultaneously omits huge and unexpected, chunks of the story.
-For example: what exactly happens after the climactic moment when she escapes, and the big interrogative hook: why she chooses to endure violence for so long.
+Not only does the writer highlight the agency of an individual who can successfully rebel against their oppression in When I Hit You, but also the full responsibility of the external body who has inflicted it.
+Yes, she depicts the pain of her then husband’s aggressive assault on her body, academic career, love of writing, and connection to the community, but simultaneously omits huge and unexpected, chunks of the story.
+For example: what exactly happens after the climactic moment when she escapes, and the big interrogative hook of why she endures the violence for so long.
 As Meena stated: “a good writer knows not to be too dramatic, especially when this was not meant to be a sensationalised story of a very real, everyday crime.”
-The main point is not the simplistic take-away of abused women learning to walk away sooner, or why, as one ignorant blogger writes, ‘she (Meena) does not just admit she made a mistake?
-Perhaps it doesn’t work with her feminist image’: it’s that being hit, held down or harangued is never, ever, the woman’s fault.
+The main point is not the simplistic take-away of abused women learning to walk away sooner or why, as one ignorant blogger writes, ‘she (Meena) does not just admit she made a mistake?
+Perhaps it doesn’t work with her feminist image’: it’s that being hit, held down or harangued is never, ever the woman’s fault.

 After writing When I Hit You, a catharsis in itself, how did you seek to heal in the long-term?